IEEE-NITK/SLAMBot/README.md

 3.Third layer: has a single board computer, the RPi alongside the arduino microcontroller.
 4.Uppermost layer: comprises of the LIDAR

-The above mentioned plates are linkeed using printed parts, screws and supports to ensure robustness and stability of thr structure.
+The above mentioned plates are linkeed using printed parts, screws and supports to ensure robustness and stability of the structure.

 The design of the bot was developed on Fusion360, a 3D modelling CAD software.
 It was then directly exported as a URDF (Unified Robotic Description Format) file, accompanied by .stl files of the model as well as .launch and .yaml files to simulate it on Gazebo.
 The URDF is an XML file format used in ROS to describe all elements of a robot and can be generated using URDF_Exporter.

-The drone is simulated in Gazebo, an open-source 3D robotics simulator that performs physics computations, generates synthetic sensor data and offers convenient interfaces to construct, introspect and interact with simulations.
+The robot is simulated in Gazebo, an open-source 3D robotics simulator that performs physics computations, generates synthetic sensor data and offers convenient interfaces to construct, introspect and interact with simulations.
 Within Gazebo, a physics engine is used to define realistic elements of an environment such as illumination, gravity and inertia.

 The model has a sensor called as a LIDAR system which is mounted at the center of the topmost plate of the body.